This post may contain affiliate links. Please read my disclosure.

 By submitting this form, you consent to receive emails from Went Here 8 This.

-Combine the marinade ingredients and add the chicken.
-Refrigerate for at least 1 hour up to 4 hours.
+- Combine the marinade ingredients and add the chicken in a medium bowl.
+Mix to coat all the chicken pieces with the marinade.
+Marinate the chicken in the fridge for at least 1 hour up to 4 hours.

-Combine all the sauce ingredients in a bowl and mix well to combine.
+- Combine all the sauce ingredients in a small bowl and mix well to combine.
+Set aside.

 Learn how to season a wok.

-Add the chicken back to the pan and cook for 30 seconds.
+- Add the marinated chicken back to the pan and cook for 30 seconds.

-Add the sauce and toss until everything is coated and sauce has thickened, about 1-2 minutes.
-Remove from heat and serve immediately with steamed white rice or this Chinese Fried Rice.
+- Pour the sauce in the pan and toss until everything is coated and sauce has thickened, about 1-2 minutes.
+Remove from heat and serve immediately with steamed white rice or this Chinese sausage fried rice.

 Expert Tips